AuroraCap: Efficient, Performant Video Detailed Captioning and a New Benchmark: Related Works

-As for the benchmark , inspired by LLaVA~\cite{liu2024visual}, Video-ChatGPT~\cite{maaz2023video} introduces a 100K video clips with text instructions with the first vLMMs benchmark evaluation system powered by LLMs.
+As for the benchmark, inspired by LLaVA~\cite{liu2024visual}, Video-ChatGPT~\cite{maaz2023video} introduces a 100K video clips with text instructions with the first vLMMs benchmark evaluation system powered by LLMs.
 MovieChat-1K~\cite{song2023moviechat} and CinePile~\cite{rawal2024cinepile} are question-answering based benchmark for long-form video understanding.
 Shot2Story20K~\cite{han2023shot2story20k} comprises videos with 2 to 8 shots each sourced for our dataset from the public video benchmark HDvila100M~\cite{xue2022advancing}.
-However, currently there is no video benchmark available to evaluate video detailed captioning tasks like IIW~\cite{garg2024imageinwords} did in image captioning field.
-In this paper, our work fills this gap.
+However, currently there is no video benchmark available to evaluate video detailed captioning tasks like IIW~\cite{garg2024imageinwords} and other datasets~\cite{li2024omnicorpus} did in image captioning field.
+Other works~\cite{ye2024mm} focus on the specific domain like Ego.
+In this paper, our work fills this gap. \review{As for metric, LLaVA-Hound-DPO~\cite{zhang2024direct} uses similar divide-and-conquer strategy to build a preference dataset, ensuring that instructional data remains factually consistent with detailed captions.
+Our goal for~\metric, however, is to evaluate the accuracy of generated captions through QA pairs generated from ground truth.}